 One thing that crops up time again from students everywhere is the dreaded issue of chord changes.
 I spend a lot of time in the early stages with my private students helping them get past this hugely frustrating part of playing the guitar, and I answer quite a few emails on this subject too.

-It`s clear you guys who visit this site regularly really love to fingerpick.
+It`s clear you guys who visit this site regularly really love to fingerpick and want to learn more fingerpicking patterns.
 That`s been shown by the popularity of my `Fingerpicking Classics Series`.
 I`m just glad you love to fingerpick as much as I do.
 Even for a rocker like me, fingerpicking is cool.